MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

 Technically, a rotation is applicable at a node $v$ of a formula $\Psi$ whenever the structure of $\Psi_v$ corresponds to the structure required by the rotation.
 E.g., rotation 1a is applicable whenever the node $v$ and its left child are both labeled with $\concat$ or both are labeled with $\conapp$.
-Obviously, applying a rotation does not always increase the ``balancedness'' of the formula.
-In order to increase the balancedness of a formula, we only apply a rotation, if the balances of $v$ and $w$ are as indicated in Table~\ref{tab:balances}.
+Obviously, applying a rotation does not always improve the ``balancedness'' of the formula.
+In order to improve the balancedness of a formula, we only apply a rotation, if the balances of $v$ and $w$ are as indicated in Table~\ref{tab:balances}.
 As depicted in the table, depending on the balances, we classify the rotations into height reducing rotations and height preserving rotations.
+We do not specify height preserving conditions for rotations 2b and 3b, as we will only use the rotations 2b and 3b if they strictly reduce the height.

 We now have two lemmas further characterizing the effects of height reducing and height preserving rotations.
 To ease the presentation of the lemmas and their proofs we introduce some more notation.
 We depict the subformulas of the rotations by their movement, i.e., we depict by $\psiup$ the subformula (among $x_1$, $x_2$, and $x_3$, see Table~\ref{tab:rotations}) that is moved one level up.
 Similarly we depict by $\psidown$ the subformula that is moved one level down and by $\psistay$ the subformula that stays on the same level.
 E.g.\, for rotation 1a, $\psiup=x_1$, $\psidown=x_3$, and $\psistay=x_2$ and for rotation 1b, the roles of $\psiup$ and $\psidown$ are reversed, i.e., $\psiup=x_3$ and $\psidown=x_1$.
-Furthermore, we use $v'$ and $w'$ to denote the nodes $v$ and $w$ after the rotation.
+As indicated in Table 3, we use $v'$ and $w'$ to denote the nodes $v$ and $w$ after the rotation.

-Using this notation, we have that for all rotations it holds that prior to the rotation, $\psiup$ and $\psistay$ are the two children of $w$ and $\psidown$ is the other child of $v$ (i.e., the sibling of $w$).
-Similarly, after the rotation $\psiup$ is a child of $v'$ and $\psidown$ and $\psistay$ are the children of $w'$.
+Using this notation, we have that for all rotations it holds that prior to the rotation, $\psiup$ and $\psistay$ were the two children of $w$ and $\psidown$ was the other child of $v$ (i.e., the sibling of $w$).
+Similarly, after the rotation, $\psiup$ becomes a child of $v'$ and $\psidown$ and $\psistay$ become the children of $w'$.